-HFC Guarantee LLC is a Delaware limited liability company, wholly owned by Malaria No More Fund, established on November 23, 2020.
+Health Finance Coalition (HFC) Guarantee LLC is a Delaware limited liability company, wholly owned by Malaria No More Fund (the Fund), established on November 23, 2020.
 The purpose of HFC Guarantee LLC is to execute, deliver, and perform its obligations under a Guarantee Facility Agreement.
 Through this agreement, Malaria No More Fund guarantees loan financing to stabilize small and medium enterprise provider operations, procure essential medical equipment, and finance construction to protect patients from the spread of COVID-19 (Note 3).

-To further advance the objectives of The Health Finance Coalition, Malaria No More Fund created two entities in 2021.
+To further advance the objectives of HFC, Malaria No More Fund created two entities in 2021.
 Capital Stack for Health LLC, registered in June 2021, is a Delaware Limited Liability Corporation that is wholly owned by Malaria No More Fund.
 Its purpose is to mobilize public and private sector resources and political will to expand investment in high-impact healthcare enterprises that serve the populations of greatest need in Africa.
 Transform Health Finance Corporation, registered in June 2021, is a C-Corp that is wholly owned by Capital Stack for Health LLC.
 Transform Health Finance Corporation will conduct all activities related to the Transform Health Fund, an independent joint venture project.
 Such activities will include participating in relevant Fund committees and monitoring the activities of the Fund for alignment with MNM's impact objectives.

 Malaria No More India Private Limited (MNMIPL) was incorporated in July 2021 and registered with the Government of India Ministry of Corporate Affairs as a for profit, private limited entity.
 Malaria No More Fund is the majority owner of MNMIPL with a minority interest held by HFC Guarantee LLC.
 MNMIPL's purpose is to establish a legal presence in the country that will support the organization's fundraising and life-saving work.
+In July 2023, Malaria No More decided to cease the operations of MNMIPL.
+MNMIPL had zero activities at the end of 2023.
+However, Indian laws and regulations require two fiscal years, ending March 2026, of no activity for MNMIPL to be declared officially closed.
+Malaria No More will work with local India consultants and partners to assist and ensure compliance with Indian laws and regulations.